min2ha/ukwa-site/content/target/35473/index.en.md

   "subject": "Zika Virus Outbreak, South America 2015-16" }

-# London School of Hygiene and Tropical Medicine: Expert comment on WHO decision...

 The London School of Hygiene and Tropical Medicine's public statement on the link between Zika and microcephaly, and potential risks in Southern Europe.